CZ-NIC/knot-resolver/doc/user/config-defer.rst

 Defer tries to mitigate DoS attacks by measuring cpu time consumption of different hosts and networks and deferring future requests from the same origin.
 If there is not enough time to process all the requests, the lowest priority ones are dropped.
+It also allows setting a hard timeout on a continuous computation on a single request.

 The time measurements are taken into account only for TCP-based queries (including DoT and DoH), as the source address of plain UDP can be forged.